-KNOTTS, MICHELLE,ANNE (2018) Social Systems for Improvisation in Live Computer Music.
+KNOTTS, SHELLY,ANNE (2018) Social Systems for Improvisation in Live Computer Music.
 Doctoral thesis, Durham University.

 |PDF - Accepted Version|